 Loaner Credit Card Terminal

-The Office of the Treasurer maintains three loaner terminals as a service to department to use for a short period of time to process credit card payment for their event.
-Any department requesting use of a terminal must read the Special Events Loaner Credit Card Terminal Policy and complete the Special Events Loaner Credit Card Terminal Request Form.
+The Treasurer's Office maintains five loaner terminals which are available to departments for special one-time events.
+Departments requesting use of a terminal must read the Special Events Loaner Credit Card Terminal Policy and complete the Special Events Loaner Credit Card Terminal Request Form.

-For departmental deposit slips for US Bank, contact the treasurer's office at firstname.lastname@example.org or Katie Benenati at 314-977-2466.
-Be sure to include your department name and account number on your requests.
+For departmental deposit slips for US Bank, contact the Treasurer's Office at firstname.lastname@example.org or 314-977-7073.
+Be sure to include your department name on your request.
 Tamper-proof deposit bags are available for purchase through Staples.

 Credit Card Security FAQs